jahwag/ClaudeSync/CONTRIBUTING.md

 1. Commit your changes:
    ```
-   git commit -am "Add a brief description of your changes"
+   git commit -s -am "Add a brief description of your changes"
    ```
 2. Push to your fork:
    ```